The Secret Reason Why Tibetan Monks Have White Teeth

 Monks may not have stores, but they do have natural remedies that help them care for their bodies as their religion dictates.

-Based on their excellent results, today we want to share a recipe for making traditional toothpaste with proven efficacy.
+Based on their excellent results, today we want to share a recipe for making a traditional, homemade toothpaste with proven efficacy.

 What will you need to use?

-- Kosher or iodine-free salt: this is a pure type of salt that the Jews used to season their foods and preserve them longer.
+This is a pure type of salt that Jewish people traditionally use to season their foods and preserve them longer.
 You can find it in health food stores or pharmacies.

 As you can see, you need very few items, so you won’t find it difficult to make this treatment.
 Read on to learn the steps.